Customizing User Interfaces For OpenAPI Connectors

 - Substitution rules for API operations

-# Understanding API Operation Assignment
+# Understanding API operation assignment

 The OpenAPI connector contains a set of default rules for grouping API operations into recipe actions.
 These rules also control the objects displayed in the object picker when setting up an action.